zoesuruwu/Machine_learning_algos_unsupervised/README.md

-## Summary: machine learning algorothms for unsupervised data
+## Summary: machine learning algorothms for unsupervised data (K-means and PCA) on Census Tracts for the San Diego (CA) metropolitan area

 1. K-means:
     - Summary: This clustering algorithm involves sorting observations into groups without any prior idea about what the groups are, thus a unsupervised technique.